SAP-samples/teched2023-XP185v/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/ex200user1.png" width="70%">

 4. A pop-Up window will allow to enter the relevant test user information.
-You are free to choose the name and email adress.
+You are free to choose the name and email address.
 Set the status to active.
 Click on the **+ Add**-button.

 <br><img src="/exercises/ex2/images/ex200user2.png" width="70%">